TamaraBabayan/TamaraBabayan-YelpForArmenia-small-prototype/README.md

 # React and Node Project

-This project is a combination of a React frontend and a Node backend.
+This project is a combination of a React frontend and a Node, Express backend.
 The server-side code is located in the `./server` folder, and the frontend code is in the `src` directory.

 ## Prerequisites